-That’s Wondershare Video Editor (Filmroa for Mac)(Originally Wondershare Video Editor for Mac), an intelligent video cropping tool.
+That’s Wondershare Filmora (Filmroa for Mac)(Originally Wondershare Video Editor for Mac), an intelligent video cropping tool.
 It’s able to work with XviD encoded files (eg, Xvid in AVI) very well.
 Just feel free to drag a resizable rectangle to select any area of the Xvid video, so you can crop the black bars in the file or fit your small-screen device, or just focus on some area you want.
 Below is a step-by-step tutorial to show you how to crop Xvid files without reencoding it.

 1 Import Xvid videos to this Xvid cropper

 Double click this app’s desk icon to launch it.
 Choose“16:9 Widescreen” or “4:3 Standard” option to enter its main interface.
 Next, import your wanted Xvid files from the computer to this Xvid cropper.
 To do it, just click the “Import” option in the top-left corner of the interface to browse and load your local Xvid videos or drag and drop the target files from the folder to this app.
 After that, drag one of your Xvid videos from this app’s the album to the Timeline.

 Double click the Xvid file on the Timeline and then click the “Crop” button at the bottom of the video editing panel, or you just right click the file and then choose “Crop” option from the submenu.